DanFessler/Parsnip/README.md

 > NOTE: this is a work in progress and the API is subject to change.

+## Motivation

+I needed a parser that was simple to understand and easy to extend.
+It needed to be lightweight, run in the browser, and have little-to-no dependencies.
+I also wanted to support a JS-first approach to grammar definition rather than yet another DSL to learn which provides typing and IDE support benefits.

+I'm using Parsnip for various Domain Specific Languages that all need to run in the browser including a Text-based language that compiles to [Scratch](https://scratch.mit.edu/) blocks.

 ## 🚀 Features

 ✅ **JavaScript-first** – No native dependencies, works in the browser and Node.js.